stencila/r/README.md

 This package lets you run R code from inside Stencila Documents.
 When you start the [Stencila Desktop](https://github.com/stencila/desktop) it will be automatically detect the installed R package and you'll be able to execute R code cells from within your documents.

+Check out what people are doing with Stencila and R - [Giulio Valentino Dalla Riva](https://github.com/gvdr) has created Tiny Open Access Data Samples ([TOADS](https://github.com/gvdr/toads/)).
+These awesome open datasets teach programming and statistics using Stencila.
+Check out the TOADS!

 More documentation is available at https://stencila.github.io/r

 ### Discuss